This post may contain affiliate links. Please read our disclosure policy.

 The recipe for both the Old Fashioned Chocolate Fudge Cake and the most chocolaty chocolate icing that I have ever had come from Maida Heatter’s Book of Great Chocolate Desserts.
 She is a woman after my own chocolate-loving heart.
 I was practically giddy while trying to decide which of her 12 chocolate cake recipes to make.
 I vow to make them all at some point.
 Yes, all twelve.

-I chose this particular chocolate cake for numerous reasons: it has “fudge” in the name; Maida says it is so easy she gave it to an 11 year old; it calls for white vinegar, the addition of which I found intriguing; Maida calls it “Old Fashioned” and I trust her implicitly; and most importantly, there is more unsweetened baking chocolate in this whole recipe than in any other I have found!
+I chose this particular chocolate cake for numerous reasons: it has “fudge” in the name and I love a good chocolate fudge recipe; Maida says it is so easy she gave it to an 11 year old; it calls for white vinegar, the addition of which I found intriguing; Maida calls it “Old Fashioned” and I trust her implicitly; and most importantly, there is more unsweetened baking chocolate in this whole recipe than in any other I have found!

 This Old Fashioned Chocolate Fudge Cake with whipped chocolate icing will make any chocolate-loving birthday girl (or boy!) smile from ear to ear.
 The cake is moist and has the perfect amount of chocolate when paired with the incredibly rich chocolate frosting.